vctfence/scrapbee/README.md

 ### Current status of cloud support

-Currently cloud bookmarking is implemented on the basis of Dropbox HTTP API, which is by definition a mock implementation - since there is no real database, the speed of operations is inversely proportional to the amount of bookmarks you have there.
+Currently, cloud bookmarking is implemented on the basis of the Dropbox HTTP API, which is by definition a mock implementation - since there is no real database, the speed of operations is inversely proportional to the amount of bookmarks you have there.
 When the author will get enough donations to buy a brand-new laptop for comfortable development (probably never, but you may change this), there will be a dedicated cloud